matteohevinwiilog/ETQWatcher/README.md

 # ETQWatcher

-This java app listen for created files in a specific directory (in the code for now) and automatically prints the file to a chosen printer.
+This java app listen for created pdf files in a specific directory (in the code for now) and automatically prints it to a chosen printer.
 To build the app, from the project root, run : mvn clean compile assembly:single.

 The generated jar will be in the target directory and named ETQWatcher-1.0-SNAPSHOT-jar-with-dependencies.jar.